-The amount of cash you take from your retirement savings could affect your entitlement to means-tested state benefits, this includes such things as housing benefits and council tax reductions.
+The amount of cash you take from your pension savings could affect your entitlement to means-tested state benefits, this includes such things as housing benefits and council tax reductions.

 You should also remember that tax rules depend on your individual circumstances and may change in the future.

 If you have money left in your plan when you die, it can be passed on to your loved ones – usually free from inheritance tax.

 - If you die before age 75, your pension savings can be paid to your loved ones however they like, income tax free.

 - If you die aged 75 or older, your pension savings can be paid to your loved ones however they like, subject to tax.